 Principal Investigator - Review to inform the Health Sponsorship Council’s Problem Gambling Programme.
 Funded by the Health Sponsorship Council (2010).

-Nominee for 2010 AUSM Awesome Award – Best Lecturer Faculty of Health and Environmental Sciences.
+Nominee for 2010 AUTSA Awesome Award – Best Lecturer Faculty of Health and Environmental Sciences.

 American Psychological Association Division 25 – Best Doctoral Dissertation.
 Included an invited presentation to the American Psychological Association Annual Convention.